rlorigro/jungle_gym_cpp/README.md

 *Apologies for the low GIF quality, this test run includes added noise*

+### Why C++? (a.k.a. why NOT Python?)
+I chose C++ because I think it is well suited for building multithreaded applications but also because I want it to be able to interface directly with high performance methods/algos also written in C++.
+Part of the appeal of RL (to me) is that it can be applied to many different types of control and optimization problems.
+For training/evaluation/reward purposes, it is useful to be able to perform CPU or sequentially bound operations as fast as possible.
+There are many benchmark environments available with Python interfaces but my eventual goal is to apply this to my own custom environments.
+In addition to these considerations, the PyTorch RL support/documentation is fairly limited and lacking structure, so I found it difficult to use as a starting point.

 ## To do
 - ~~Benchmark speed vs n_threads for A3C~~
 - ~~Add model checkpoints/saving/loading~~
 - Print critic's value estimation for every state during test demo
+- Exhaustive tests and fix A3C regression
 - plot attention map
 - ~~implement a3c (now currently a2c)~~
 - ~~Critic network and baseline subtraction~~